OneIdentity/SafeguardAutomation/RDP Applications/README.md

   2. Install a browser to be the client program--chrome or edge work well.
   3. Use the Remote Application Publisher or the native Microsoft tooling to register `OI-SG-RemoteApp-Launcher.exe` as a remote application. (see notes in USE CASE #1)
   4. Because the web browser cannot take a password on the command line, the password must be entered in via automation.
-     1. Use [Go chromedp](Go%20chromedp) to launch the browser and play in the credential
+     1. Use [Go chromedp](Go%20chromedp) as a wrapper to launch the browser and play in the credential
      2. Write the script and compile it as an executable.
 Use [this sps example](https://github.com/OneIdentity/SafeguardAutomation/tree/master/RDP%20Applications/Go%20chromedp).

 **VIDEO:**